What To Do If You Are Allergic To Sunscreen

-There are a few things that can be causing the allergic reaction from the sunscreen.
-The reaction can either be triggered by a combination of the sunscreen and UV exposure, called phototoxic reaction, or one of the ingredients in your sunscreen, called contact dermatitis.
+An allergy can either be triggered by a combination of the sunscreen and UV exposure, called phototoxic reaction, or one of the ingredients in your sunscreen, called contact dermatitis.
 The latter is easier to fix, while the former may need professional assistance.

 Some other ingredients including PABA (para-aminobenzoic acid), octocrylene, salicylates, and fragrances have been shown to cause allergic reactions as well.

-- Avoid the sun as much as possible, especially between the hours of 10AM-2PM.
+- Avoid the sun as much as possible, especially between the hours of 10 AM and 2 PM.

-- Cover up with sun protective clothing that is certified UPF 50+.
+- Cover-up with sun-protective clothing that is certified UPF 50+.

-- Wear a hat with a 3”+ brim.
+- Wear a sun hat that has a wide brim.